chase-tamnoon/syncpack/README.md

 ## Rust

 A work in progress implementation of Syncpack in Rust.
-It is not ready for public use and is hardcoded to operate on files in the `fixtures/` directory.
+It is not ready for public use.

 ## Develop